postersw/AndersonIsland/ReadMe.txt

 04/25/18.
 Ver 1.17 Branch Ver117 created.
 Only change is config.xml cli set to phonegab build cli-7.1.0.
 Also added <resource-file...> for pushbots icons.
 05/01/18.
 Ver 1.17.04281810.
 Min sdk 15, target 26.
 Cli 7.1.0. ver 2230.
 Rollout from beta to production on 5/1 12:23pm.
 Fixes crashes in android 8 pushbots because I hadn't built with android api 26.
 Seems to work ok on pushbots.
 05/13/18.
 Ver 1.18.
 Branch Ver118 created.
 Web only.
+05/18/18.
+Note: script changes were made on branch Ver117 and branch Ver118.
+Branch Ver117 merged back to Master to pick up script changes only.

 GIT CREATE NEW BRANCH
 	1. Merge current branch (e.g. Ver18) into Master: